MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365-quick-start-guide.md

 ---
 # Actions in Microsoft 365 quick start guide

-Get started with Actions in Microsoft 365 using the Actions across Microsoft 365 sample.
+Get started with Actions in Microsoft 365 using the [Microsoft 365 sample](https://github.com/OfficeDev/m365-msteams-actions-preview/tree/main) [Need to update the public link.].

 ## Prerequisites